HOW TO MASTER YOUR SOCIAL MEDIA CONTENT CREATION in 2026

 HOW TO PLAN SOCIAL MEDIA CONTENT

-It’s ideal to carve out time once a week or once a month to plan your social media content.
-I personally work on a week by week basis (or bi-weekly if I'm lucky).
-I always have the month in mind for things like upcoming launches or client projects I’ll want to share that are nearing completion.
+Choose one day a week or one day a month to plan your social media content.
+I personally work on a weekly basis but I'm often logging upcoming content ideas for the month ahead.
 This is all made easier with my Content Marketing Planner for Notion, of course.

 If your business has a blog, have some social media post templates designed for you so you can share pull quotes from your blog and link back to your website.